mui/material-ui/docs/pages/blog/mui-core-v5.md

 <p class="blog-description"><a href="https://codesandbox.io/s/stupefied-mclaren-ho4zs?file=/src/App.tsx">Codesandbox</a></p>

-**Second**, you can add [custom variants](/customization/theme-components/#adding-new-component-variants) in the theme, overriding the CSS for specific prop combinations.
+**Second**, you can add [custom variants](/customization/theme-components/#adding-new-component-variants) to the theme, overriding the CSS for specific component prop combinations.

 ```jsx
 import { createTheme, Button } from '@mui/material';